asu-iris/course_robotics/lec14/statics.md

 # Statics

-Statics is to determine the relationship between the generalized forces applied to the end-effector and the generalized torques applied to the joints when the manipulator is at equilibrium.
+Statics is to determine the relationship between  force applied to the end-effector and the generalized torques applied to the joints when the robot arm is at equilibrium.
 Let $\boldsymbol{\tau}$ be the $(n \times 1)$ joint torques and $\boldsymbol{\gamma}_{e}$ the
 $(r \times 1)$ end-effector forces.
 We will apply the principle of virtual work to determine this relationship.